Azure-Samples/azure-opensource-labs/cloud-native/aks-byo-models-kaito/README.md

             medium: Memory
 EOF
 ```

+> [!important]
+> Ensure you have GPU quota in your Azure subscription for the `Standard_NC24ads_A100_v4` VM size.
+If you do not have GPU quota, you can change the `instanceType` to a different VM size that is available in your subscription.

 Once KAITO processes this custom resource, it will begin provisioning a new GPU node, attaching it to the cluster and deploying a new Pod.
 As the new Pod is being rolled out, the initContainer will be responsible for downloading the model to a local directory and making it available for the Cog inference server.